Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Examples with quantum algorithms

-In this way, the information that we want to protect in this circuit will be the oracle $U_\omega$ that marks the desired state.
-As this operator is mainly structural, since the information of the problem is not included in continuous angles, it will be necessary to protect this structure.
-The process for a 2 qubit total computer in this case will be as follows, represented in Fig. \ref{fig: Grover applied circuit}: \begin{enumerate} \item The client creates the first two qubits and applies $H$ gates to each one.
-We also apply the $X$ gate to the second qubit. \item Encrypts the qubits and sends them. \item The client creates the third qubit and applies an $H$ gate to it. \item Encrypts the qubit and send it. \item The server applies a $CCZ$ gate. \item The client receives back the last two qubits, decrypts them, applies a $X$ gate to each one, encrypts them and exchanges the two qubits before returning them to the server. \item The server applies $CZ$ between the first two qubits and sends them to the client. \item The client does nothing and returns the qubits. \item The server applies $CZ$ between the last two qubits and sends them to the client. \item The client receives back the first two qubits and exchanges them before returning them to the server. \item The server applies two $CZ$ (which eliminate the two recent operations), a $CCZ$ and sends the first two qubits to the client. \item The client decrypts the qubits, applies a $X$ gate to the first one, encrypts them and send them to the server. \item The server applies the Grover's diffusion operator. \item We repeat the process until we finally measure. \end{enumerate}
+In this example, the protected information is the oracle $U_\omega$ that marks the desired state.
+Because the oracle is mainly structural and the problem information is not encoded in continuous angles, this structure must be protected.
+The schedule below is therefore schematic.
+In the Grover schedule, any occurrence of a private $\CCZ$ should be read either as a local three-qubit operation by a sufficiently capable Protocol \ref{Protocol: 1} client with $M\geq 3$, or as a compiled Clifford-plus-local-single-qubit subroutine for a Protocol \ref{Protocol: 2} client with universal single-qubit devices.
+It should not be read as a direct server-side non-Clifford evaluation on QOTP-encrypted data.
+For Protocol \ref{Protocol: 2}, the server receives only the public Clifford layers of the chosen $\CCZ$ decomposition, while the client receives the relevant qubits for the local single-qubit gates, applies them, freshly encrypts, and returns the qubits.
+This increases gate count, communication rounds and re-encryption steps.
+One two-qubit handoff schedule for this compiled-client interpretation is as follows, represented in Fig. \ref{fig: Grover applied circuit}: \begin{enumerate} \item The client creates the first two qubits and applies $H$ gates to each one.
+The client also applies the $X$ gate to the second qubit. \item The client encrypts the qubits and sends them. \item The client creates the third qubit and applies an $H$ gate to it. \item The client encrypts the qubit and sends it. \item The schedule reaches an \ApplyPrivateCCZ{} block, interpreted according to the local-or-compiled meaning above. \item The client receives back the last two qubits, decrypts them, applies an $X$ gate to each one, encrypts them and updates the routing permutation for the two returned logical wires before returning them to the server. \item The server applies $\CZ$ between the first two qubits and sends them to the client. \item The client does nothing and returns the qubits. \item The server applies $\CZ$ between the last two qubits and sends them to the client. \item The client receives back the first two qubits and updates the logical-to-physical port assignment before returning them to the server. \item The server applies two $\CZ$ gates (which eliminate the two recent operations), the schedule reaches another \ApplyPrivateCCZ{} block under the same local-or-compiled interpretation, and sends the first two qubits to the client. \item The client decrypts the qubits, applies an $X$ gate to the first one, encrypts them and sends them to the server. \item The server applies the public Clifford parts of the Grover diffusion operator, with each non-Clifford block again realized through the local-or-compiled \ApplyPrivateCCZ{} interpretation. \item The process is repeated until the final measurement. \end{enumerate}